ppfeufer/aa-bulletin-board/README.md

 ## ⚠️ Before You Install This Module ⚠️<a name="%E2%9A%A0%EF%B8%8F-before-you-install-this-module-%E2%9A%A0%EF%B8%8F"></a>

-This module needs quite some configuration done before working properly.
+This app needs quite some configuration done before working properly.
 You need to modify your Apache/Nginx configuration as well as the global URL config of Alliance Auth.
 So please only install if you know what you're doing/feel comfortable to make these kinds of changes.
 For your own sanity, and mine :-)

 ## Installation<a name="installation"></a>

+> \[!NOTE\]
+>
+> **AA Bulletin Board needs at least Alliance Auth v4.0.0!**
+>
+> Please make sure to update your Alliance Auth instance _before_ you install this
+> module or update to the latest version, otherwise an update to Alliance Auth will
+> be pulled in unsupervised.

 **Important**: Please make sure you meet all preconditions before you proceed: